carueda/cfg/readme.md

 Implemented using [Scalameta](http://scalameta.org/),
-`Cfg` is a [Typesafe Config](https://github.com/typesafehub/config) wrapper that allows to specify the schema of your application or library configuration using plain old case classes and inner vals and objects.
+`Cfg` is a [Typesafe Config](https://github.com/typesafehub/config) wrapper that allows to specify the schema of your application or library configuration using case classes and inner vals and objects.
 It generates an `apply(c: com.typesafe.config.Config)` method in the companion object to instantiate your case class with a given Typesafe Config object.
 With `Cfg` you enjoy type safety all the way from configuration spec to